rootart/guidelines-jquery-plugin/README.md

-General purpose jQuery plugin template:
+General purpose jQuery plugin template with the following features:

 - default settings
 - centralized storage for settings and plugin-wide variables